 Figure 1.
 Heat map showing genetic correlations among different test days for TDMY

 The phenotypic correlations varied from 0.08 to 0.62 for TDMY.
 The present findings are in agreement with Parmar et al. (2018) reported the 0.15 to 0.81 phenotypic correlations among different test days for TDMY for Mehsana buffaloes.
 Whereas, Galsar et al. (2016) reported lower estimates as -0.03 (TD 9) to 0.62 (TD 10) for TDMY for Mehsana buffaloes.
-The phenotypic correlations had also higher values in adjacent periods but decreased with increasing interval between TD yields.
-This indicated that modeling of additive genetic effect by random regression coefficients is needed for analysis of genetic data compared to other repeatability and fixed regression methods.
+Additionally, the phenotypic connections were larger in adjacent periods, but they declined as the time between TD yields increased.
+In contrast to other repeatability and fixed regression techniques, this suggested that modelling of the additive genetic effect by random regression coefficients is required for genetic data analysis.

 3.2 Variance and Variance Ratio for TDMY